miklevin/darwinix/README.md

 power of **Nix flakes** in creating truly cross-platform development environments.
 By examining the flake, you can appreciate how it handles different operating systems while maintaining a consistent core setup.

+## Development Flexibility

+This Nix flake is not intended to be the definitive configuration for your projects; rather, it serves as a foundational starting point for a Python-centric data science platform.
+It includes all the necessary C-related dependencies for building pip packages that may not have pre-built wheels and can still be compiled from source.

+### Like a Server, But Better

+Additionally, this setup provides enough infrastructure to run background processes, such as web servers, in a way that mimics service behavior without actually running them as systemd services.
+This approach allows you to monitor and debug these processes directly in tmux terminals, which is particularly useful during development.
+Unlike traditional service management, where processes are detached and managed by systemd, this method enables you to log in and interact with the running processes, making it easier to troubleshoot issues and observe their behavior in real-time.
+This flexibility is crucial for developers who need to iterate quickly and maintain visibility into their applications while they are being built and tested.